 You’ll have at least eight hours of timetabled contact a week through lectures, seminars and tutorials.

-You must pass year 3 which counts 67% towards your final degree classification.
+You must pass year three, which counts as 67% towards your final degree classification.

 Alternatives to War: Articulating Peace since 1815